 - Feed life-stage appropriate dog foods

-- Provide quality supplements, such as: essential fatty acids (Omega-3 and Omega-7 are good to start with), antioxidants, glycosaminoglycans (like glucosamine and chondroitin sulfate)
+- Provide quality supplements, such as essential fatty acids (Omega-3 and Omega-7 are good to start with), antioxidants, glycosaminoglycans (like glucosamine and chondroitin sulfate)

 - Exercise your dog daily – light to moderate, low-impact exercise is best, such as walking or swimming

-Treatment for this disease can encompass a wide variety of methods, starting with the best dog food for arthritis and further adjusting his diet, lifestyle and treatments as per your vet's guidance.
+Treatment for this disease can encompass a wide variety of methods, starting with the best dog food for arthritis and further adjusting his diet, lifestyle, and treatments as per your vet's guidance.

-On top of that, you can also include pain medication for dogs with arthritis (NSAIDs and narcotics), supplementation, acupuncture, herbal therapy, massage therapy, physical therapy, cold laser therapy and diet therapy.
+On top of that, you can also include pain medication for dogs with arthritis (NSAIDs and narcotics), supplementation, acupuncture, herbal therapy, massage therapy, physical therapy, cold laser therapy, and diet therapy.

 The Best Dog Food for Arthritis

-Not only can the proper diet and specific best dog food for arthritis help aid in joint mobility and function, it can also provide relief for the aches and pains associated with arthritis.
+Not only can the proper diet and specific best dog food for arthritis help aid in joint mobility and function, but it can also provide relief for the aches and pains associated with arthritis.

 How to Pick the Best Dog Food for Arthritis

-If your dog suffers from mild case of canine arthritis, the best dog food for arthritis that's available from well-known pet food brands should meet certain requirements to alleviate the discomfort.
+If your dog suffers from a mild case of canine arthritis, the best dog food for arthritis that's available from well-known pet food brands should meet certain requirements to alleviate the discomfort.

-- Life-stage appropriate (i.e. large breed adult, senior, etc.)
+- Life-stage appropriate (i.e., large breed adult, senior, etc.)

 - Contain essential fatty acids (such as omega-3s/EPA/DHA)

-- Contain glycosaminoglycans (GAGs, e.g. chondroitin sulfate, glucosamine)
+- Contain glycosaminoglycans (GAGs, e.g., chondroitin sulfate, glucosamine)